epmatsw/goose/README.md

 - Filtering by year, venue substring, and the number of top shows to display.
 - Viewing omitted shows (those without setlist data), average rarity, and a sortable leaderboard styled with shadcn-inspired components.

-Use `npm run web:build` (and `npm run web:preview`) to produce a production-ready build.
+Use `npm run build` (or `npm run web:build`) to produce a production-ready build, and `npm run web:preview` to sanity-check the static output.

 ## Development Commands

 - `npm run test:types` runs the strict TypeScript check (`tsgo --noEmit`).
-- `npm run lint` executes Biome in check mode (formatter-only) so CI can verify formatting.
+- `npm run lint` executes Biome in check mode (formatter-only) so CI can verify formatting across the monorepo.
 - `npm run fix` applies Biome formatting updates in-place.
+- `npm run build` runs the Vite production build from the repository root.